 Read on for the best family experiences in Quito Old Town that will create happy memories that last a lifetime.

-It’s usually the last thing you want your children to touch, let alone eat.
-But this kind of dog poo (‘caca de perro’ in Spanish) is something that the whole family will be gobbling up with enthusiasm.
-Made of sweetened roasted corn it bears an uncanny resemblance – in appearance that is – to something that you’d usually try to avoid stepping in.
+It’s made of sweetened roasted corn it bears an uncanny resemblance – in appearance that is – to something that you’d usually try to avoid stepping in.
 It’s a mixture of sweet and salty, crunchy and moreish, and all the more hilarious due to its icky name.
-You can find caca de perro sold in the front of shops leading off from your Quito hotel, especially Benalcazar Street, or from street vendors on Plaza Grande.
+You can find it sold in the front of shops leading off from your Quito hotel, especially Benalcazar Street, or from street vendors on Plaza Grande.
 If the sight of it is too off-putting, there are dozens of varieties of typical sweets to try, from neon-coloured baubles to cola drops.

 Cool down (or not) with an espumilla